AdobeDocs/campaign-classic.en/help/delivery/using/line-channel.md

 To define the content of a [!DNL LINE] delivery, you first have to add message type to your delivery.
 Each [!DNL LINE] delivery can contain up to 5 messages.

-You can choose between two message types:
+You can choose between three message types:

 * [Text message](#configuring-a-text-message-delivery)
 * [Image and link](#configuring-an-image-and-link-delivery)